Master of Arts in Area Studies

 Area Studies include concentrations in European Studies, American Studies, Caucasus Studies, Turkic World Studies, Middle Eastern Studies, Russian Studies, and East Asian Studies.

 Area Studies programs are interdisciplinary and include several departments.
-Except students admitted to the Middle Eastern Studies and European Public Affairs programs, all other area studies students will have an individual study track, designed conjointly by several faculty members and tailored towards meeting students interests.
+Except for students admitted to the Middle Eastern Studies and European Public Affairs programs, all other area studies students will have an individual study track, designed conjointly by several faculty members and tailored towards meeting students interests.

 Additional information on some of the area studies programs is provided below.
 Others are similar, but, of course, with their own specific requirements.

-International Relations / American Studies
+International Relations/American Studies

-The Khazar community always enjoys lectures delivered by prominent American visitors, including politicians, professors, entrepreneurs and artists.
+The Khazar community always enjoys lectures delivered by prominent American visitors, including politicians, professors, entrepreneurs, and artists.